 We will work hard to start looking for a child or children whose needs we believe you can best meet.
 This is where our expertise really shines.
 We have extensive experience of family finding and ensuring we find the right family for the right child.
 As we work with adoption services across the whole of the UK, we have a greater ‘pool’ of children to look at.
 You will receive regular communication from your social worker throughout this process and we will advise and guide you on the best way to assist the process.

-When a ‘match’ to a child/ren is found, we will work closely with you and the child/ren's adoption service, in putting together plans for meetings, introductions and support.
+When a ‘match’ to a child/ren is found, we will work closely with you and the child/ren's adoption service, in putting together plans for meetings, the child’s transition to your home and family, and support.
 We will do our utmost to obtain full and accurate information about the child/ren you are being matched with or are considering.

 As part of the matching process, ongoing support will be discussed and agreed.
 Our adopters tell us that one of the main reasons they chose Adoption Matters was our clear commitment to the support of our adopters and our strong reputation for this service.
 Support is offered through all stages of the process from enquiry, to your registration as adopters through to placement and if you wish, even in the years ahead after an Adoption Order has been made.